 “What you’re suggesting to me is they or I know the presence of all sorts of stuff in there which they will grab hold of.
 I can assure you absolutely I know of no such thing and nobody at Odyssey knows of any such thing.”

 However, OMEX co founder, former CEO and now Chair of the Board, Greg Stemm, had no doubts about talking up the potential rewards from the commercial salvage of the grave and memorial of eleven hundred Royal Navy sailors, telling German magazine Spiegel Online that

 “As a publicly traded company, we cannot put out a number.” which did not stop him adding “We can only say that based on historical records there are probably 100,000 gold coins on board”

 2. Nuestra Senora de las Mercedes [aka “Black Swan”]

-Alleged Value: $500 million [odd how that figure of $500 million keeps recurring] Actual value to Shareholders: the cost of 551 plastic buckets @ $20 each
+Alleged Value: $500 million [odd how that figure of $500 million keeps recurring] Actual value to Shareholders: compensation for the cost of 551 plastic buckets @ $20 each

 The Spanish frigate Mercedes, sunk by the Royal Navy in 1804 in a naval tragedy that leads some to call her the Spanish USS Arizona, makes the number two spot because this treasure actually exists.
 It was OMEX who created the “Secret” bit by pretending to the US Courts that they did not know which ship it was they went looking for, had found and had recovered the treasure from.